NUWC Division Newport hosts the commander of Submarine Group 7 for tours, briefings on May 2

 |0

-This work, NUWC Division Newport hosts the commander of Submarine Group 7 for tours, briefings on May 2, by Nicholas Froment, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NUWC Division Newport hosts the commander of Submarine Group 7 for tours, briefings on May 2, by Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NUWC Division Newport hosts the commander of Submarine Group 7 for tours, briefings on May 2